(Added at v1.2)

-- Set the title for the widget and, optionally, click the change widget icon if you want to replace the default icon for this widget.
+- Set the title for the widget, and optionally click Change widget icon if you want to replace the default icon for this widget.

 A file explorer window allows you to browse to a local image file to use it as the widget icon.

-- Specify the tab label for Incident and area of interested for Locate Incident.
+- Specify the tab label for Incident and area of interest for Locate Incident.

 - Click Add Tab to add a tab that will display information from a specific layer related to the incident.
 Each tab will allow you to specify a layer from the list of feature layers in the map.
 You can also specify the type of analysis using one of the following options: